ppolle/gads-phase-2-practice-project/lab_translations/getting_started_with_cloud_storage_and_cloud_sql.md

-# LAB: Google Cloud Fundamentals: Getting Started with Compute Engine
+# LAB: Google Cloud Fundamentals: Getting Started with Cloud Storage and Cloud SQL

 ## Objectives

 In this lab, you will learn how to perform the following tasks:

+	* Create a Cloud Storage bucket and place an image into it.
-	* Create a Compute Engine virtual machine using the Google Cloud Platform (GCP) Console.
+	* Create a Cloud SQL instance and configure it.
-	* Create a Compute Engine virtual machine using the gcloud command-line interface.
-	* Connect between the two instances.
+	* Connect to the Cloud SQL instance from a web server.
+	* Use the image in the Cloud Storage bucket on a web page.

 ## Tasks